 6.2 Tolerability of Societal Concerns

-It is unlikely that reducing all risks in the hazard log to a level which is “as low as reasonably possible” (SFAIRP will be sufficient to give confidence that societal concerns are broadly acceptable.
+It is unlikely that reducing all risks in the hazard log to a level that is ALARP will be sufficient to give confidence that societal concerns are broadly acceptable.
 This is because many of the risks are interrelated in both cause and consequence and also the affected stakeholders may have different perspectives of perceived risks.
 Therefore, as a minimum, an overall assessment of societal risk will need to be made as:

 An aggregate of all entries in the risk register; and for